hennamarleena/accessible-website/readme.md

 4. Consistency
 - Maintained consistent design throughout the website
 5. Highlights
-- Used bullet points here on the home page to quickly highlight key features and services
+- Used bullet points on the home page to quickly highlight key features and services

 ## Implemented Accessibility Features
 1. "Skip to Main Content"  -link